 Please note that Select Counsel delivers multiple on-demand courses.
 Please view a specific course program’s description page or marketing materials for information indicating the jurisdictions a specific program is eligible for credit.

-Select Counsel applies for credit for it’s on-demand seminars the following states:
+Select Counsel applies for credit for most of it's on-demand seminars the following states:

-Select Counsel is an approved accredited provider for in the state of Pennsylvania.
+Select Counsel is an approved accredited provider for in the states of California and Pennsylvania.
 CLE credit is available for all Select Counsel courses.

 Course Approval Reciprocity

 The following states allow attorneys to earn CLE credit through reciprocity from a course or course provider that meets the basic requirements for approval in that state.
 States that allow reciprocity for courses approved in other jurisdictions are listed below.
 Click any of the states below for rules and regulations regarding reciprocity in that below state.